greenelab/meta-review/manuscript.md

 In a primary research article, issues can instead track progress on specific figures or subsections of text being drafted.
 Issues serve as an open to-do list and a forum for debating the main messages of the manuscript.

-GitHub and the underlying git version control system [@PlcxShQU; @kEX5dgzK] also structure the writing process.
+GitHub and the underlying Git version control system [@PlcxShQU; @kEX5dgzK] also structure the writing process.
 The official version of the manuscript is _forked_ by individual contributors.
 A contributor then adds and revises files, grouping these changes into _commits_.
 When the changes are ready to be reviewed, the series of commits are submitted as a _pull request_ through GitHub, which notifies other authors of the pending changes.